 6. CISA Certification

 For an auditing certification that focuses significantly on security, the Certified Information Systems Auditor certification (CISA) is the best option.
 Candidates with this certification are especially invaluable for organizations who want an all-round individual – preferably one with skills in auditing, security, and control.

-Holders of this certification come with a minimum of five years’ work experiences in information systems security or auditing.
+Holders of this certification come with a minimum of five years’ work experience in information systems security or auditing.
 They also regularly update their skills and knowledge in their area of expertise to remain relevant to their market.

 7. LPT Penetration Testing Certification